HanseulKim/CS578/slides/readme.md

-The slides will be uploaded here, in pdf format.
+The slides will be uploaded here.